samuelemarro/scalable-benchmarking/guidance/debate_critique_quality.md

 - Update your stance if presented with convincing evidence

 **3. Focused Discussion**
-- Stay on topic: address the specific claim being debated
+- Stay on topic: address the specific claim about answer correctness
 - Respond directly to your opponent's arguments
 - Avoid introducing tangential issues or red herrings
 - Keep responses concise and to the point